 Hazardous event recording needs to be designed and developed based on national needs in consideration of various aspects, including hazard and disaster characteristics, hazard monitoring capacity, expertise, and resources available.
 This requires human resources and training activities for record creation and maintenance, event linking and checking, quality control, hazard data exchange with cooperating centres, liaising with impacts data centres, and report preparation.

-Resource requirements that [Hong Kong, China] Members have experienced during the WMO-CHE trial phase and identified by Members with similar systems are estimated at one full day of work per month.
-The time required depends on the human resources and the [Hong Kong, China] number and severity [Hong Kong, China] of hazardous events to be recorded.
+Resource requirements that Members have experienced during the WMO-CHE trial phase and identified by Members with similar systems are estimated at one full day of work per month.
+The time required depends on the human resources and the number and severity of hazardous events to be recorded.

 _______________